bhasarma/mlcoursezoom-camp/WK08-09-midterm-project/README.md

 |    **dev_files**   |  A folder containing files used during development, but no longer relevant for deployment.
 Helpful to run locally to understand the project |

-## 4. Project workflow
+## 4. Development System

-- Development system:
    OS: Ubuntu 18.04.6 LTS

    Architecture: x86_64

-   conda virtual env
+  conda virtual environment for development

+  pipenv for deployment

 ## 5. How to reproduce the project